krakintgithub/main/roadmap/Readme.md

 # Krakin't Dynamic Roadmap

 IN PROGRESS:
+- Code the single-click Metamask sign-on
-- List the token on etherscan (pending approval)
+- List the token on etherscan (pending approval) - resending the application
 - List the token on Bitcoin talk (pending etherscan)
 - Investigate listing on Bilaxy, Hotbit, Uniswap, Hoo, 1inch Exchange, Switcheo, IDEX

 OPEN:
+- Add google 2FA to a sign-on
+- Document the sign-on
 - Work on the Krakin't labs patent.
 - Mention the token once everything is properly done, here: https://en.bitcoin.it/wiki/Proof_of_burn
 - Register the logo and a trademark